Tissue paper bleeding art is an easy and fun craft for all ages. It’s simple, cheap and super cool!

 Steps:

 1. Transferring words/designs onto canvas (or many other materials) without a fancy machine or stencil is actually very simple.
-On the BACKSIDE of your printout go over your design with a pencil, like in the images below.
+Here’s the step by step instructions on how to transfer your image to canvas, if you want more detail.
+For this project, on the BACKSIDE of your printout go over your design with a pencil, like in the images below.

 4. Take your Sharpie and fill in the design on the canvas.
 A gold leaf pen would also be cool, haven’t tried it but I want to one of these days!